minprog/pyprog/_schedules/2 MinorCS/index.md

 1. insufficient observable attention to code quality aspects {: start="6" reversed=""}

 Want to do well (4 points)?
 Study the aspects that we provide and actively participate in the code review.
-This should yield a lot input for improving your programs.
+This should yield a lot of input for improving your programs.

 Want to score very high (6 points)?
 In that case you'll need to study not only our materials but find external sources about writing good Python code and make a very good design that fits the solution in particular.